Dominik-Friedrich/discord_birthday_bot/README.md

 The position of role is always one below the bot.

+Users keep the role until the birthday of the next user

 # Docker
 Build the docker file
 > docker build -t birthday_bot .